 What is the historical context of "A Fair Reflection"?

-What artistic techniques did Godward employ in this painting?
+What artistic techniques did Godward employ in "A Fair Reflection"?

 What themes are explored in "A Fair Reflection"?

-What is the significance of the reflection in the painting?
+What is the significance of the mirror in "A Fair Reflection"?

-In what ways does "A Fair Reflection" exemplify neoclassical influences?
+In what ways does "A Fair Reflection" reflect Godward's artistic influences?

-What role does color play in "A Fair Reflection"?
+What role does the setting play in "A Fair Reflection"?